riigipilv/trainings/abc_est/5/readme.md

 curl emptydir
 ```

-You will see different messages depending on what pod the request was sent to.
-The empty dir is shared between the nginx and ubuntu containers - this is how nginx can serve the index.html file.
-It is not shared between pods - even if they happen to run on the same worker node.

-Delete the first emptydir pod and check pods.

 Näete erinevaid sõnumeid olenevalt sellest, millisele Pod'ile päring saadeti.
 EmptyDir tüüpi kõide (Volume) jagatakse nginxi ja ubuntu konteinerite vahel – nii saab nginx teenindada faili index.html ja ubuntu konteiner selle sisu muuta.
 Seda ei jagata erinevate Pod'ide vahel – isegi kui need juhtuvad töötama samas Kubernetese serveris.